 Purpose of Budgeting

-The purpose of budgeting can vary from different persons or organizations.
+Its purposes can vary from different persons or organizations.
 However, it must be aligned to the desired objectives over the specified period.
-The use of budgeting is identified as the following;
+It’s use can be identified as the following;

 - To communicate presumptions to all concerned with the management of the firm, so they are understood and implemented accordingly.